Alimony Or Child Support: Self-Employed vs Salaried

 The emphasized language is the topic of this post.
 Over the years, courts have struggled with how to treat income from a self-employed business owner, especially under the previous version of this statute, which simply provided that “taxable distributions” counted as income.
 But in 2013, the Colorado Assembly made several changes to the self-employment portions of the statute with HB 13-1209, included clarifying the section above.

-The statute is now clear that for child support (and maintenance), the court needs to consider all business income reported on a Schedule K-1 as the owner’s share of the business earnings, not simply the funds which the owner takes out in draws or distributions.
+The statute is now clear that for child support (and maintenance), the court needs to consider all business income reported on a Schedule K-1 as the self-employed owner’s share of the business earnings, not simply the funds which the owner takes out in draws or distributions.
 The only exception is that a court may exclude undistributed income from a company where the party basically has no involvement or control other than being a passive investor.

 A business owner has a unique ability to control her flow of income by choosing what to take in draws, and this statute is aimed at preventing manipulation of income for purposes of child support or maintenance.
 When a person owns shares in a corporation, or is a passive minority shareholder in a smaller business, the statute recognizes that the potential for manipulation of income is slim, so in that case normally only funds actually distributed will count as income.